motorist828/Pejchan/README.md

 # Pejchan

-This imageboad is an improvement of [rchan](https://github.com/lainsec/rchan) Added thumbnails, support for mp3 files, improved form for sending posts, design changes Сonvenient viewing of media files, improved statistics, bug fixes, many other minor improvements
+This imageboad is an improvement of [rchan](https://github.com/lainsec/rchan) Database changed to SQLite, thumbnails added, mp3 support, improved message form, design changes, redesigned admin panel Convenient viewing of media files, improved statistics, bug fixes, many other small improvements

 ![pic0](./img/1.png)
 ![pic0](./img/2.png)

+The rest of the screenshots are in the img folder

 ## How to install